palantir/conjure/rfc/002-contract-for-conjure-generators.md

-# RFC: Contract for conjure-generators
+# RFC: Contract for Conjure generators

 11 Jun 2018

-conjure-generators should conform to a well-defined contract so that a single build tool (e.g. gradle-conjure) can easily support new generators.
+Conjure generators should conform to a well-defined contract so that a single build tool (e.g. gradle-conjure) can easily support new generators.

 ## Distribution

-conjure-generators may be distributed as a tgz containing a platform independent executable.
+Conjure generators may be distributed as a tgz containing a platform independent executable.
 For example, the archive conjure-java-0.2.3.tgz unpacks to the following structure:

 ```
 conjure-java-0.2.3